 4.3 Postage Payment

 4.3.1 Paying for Postage

-The numerical value of the postage displayed on each mailpiece must be equal to or greater than the amount due for the applicable price and any extra service fees, or another amount permitted by mailing standards.
-Payment options vary by provider and product category.
-Contact provider for authorized USPS payment options.
+The numerical value of postage displayed (in dollars and cents) on each mailpiece must be equal to or greater than the amount due for the applicable price and any extra service fees, or another amount permitted by mailing standards.
+Authorized USPS payment options vary by provider and product category.

 4.3.2 Legibility of Postage

-Postage indicia must be legible (readable by USPS personnel and mail processing equipment).
+Postage indicia must be legible (readable by mail processing equipment) and meet the reflectance measurements in 708.4.4.
 Illegible or unreadable (unscannable) indicia are not acceptable as payment of postage.
-Reflectance measurements of the indicia and the background material must meet the standards in 708.4.0.
+The postage amount must be shown in dollars and cents (e.g., $0.49).

 4.3.3 Placement of Postage

-Mailers must print or apply indicia in the upper-right corner of the envelope or, if postage is printed on an address label, the upper-right corner of that label.
-Mailers must meet the following additional standards when placing indicia on mailpieces.
-Position indicia at least 1/4 inch from the right edge of the mailpiece and 1/4 inch from the top edge of the mailpiece.
+Customers must print or apply indicia in the upper-right corner of the envelope or, if postage is printed on an address label, the upper-right corner of that label.
+When placing indicia on mailpieces, position indicia at least 1/4 inch from the right edge of the mailpiece and 1/4 inch from the top edge of the mailpiece and as follows:

 a.
 Position indicia within the required boundaries.
 The boundaries of indicia are defined by the right edge of the envelope, the top edge of the envelope, and the bottom edge and the left edge of any USPS-required indicium element printed by the postage evidencing system.

 b.
 Maintain the required 1/2-inch clear zone to the left of and below all elements of the indicium, within which nothing must be printed or placed, except as follows: